Quartz (publication)

 Quartz is an American English language news website owned by Redbrick, a Canadian software firm.

 Focused on international business news, it was founded in 2012 by Atlantic Media in New York City as a "digitally native news outlet for business people in the new global economy".
-The publication implemented a paywall from 2019 to 2022.
+Quartz implemented a paywall from 2019 to 2022.

 History

 On September 24, 2012, Quartz launched its website, designed to deliver content primarily to mobile and tablet users.
 Its founding team members were from news organizations including Bloomberg, The Economist, The New York Times, and The Wall Street Journal.
-According to its website, Quartz's team reports in 115 countries and speaks 19 languages.

 The publication was initially led by Kevin Delaney, a former managing director of WSJ.com, Zach Seward, a former WSJ social media editor, and Gideon Lichfield, a global news editor from The Economist, among other editors.

-Quartzs main office is located in New York.
-It also has correspondents and staff reporters based in Hong Kong, India, London, Los Angeles, Thailand, Washington DC, and elsewhere.
+With its main office in New York, it also had correspondents and staff reporters based in Hong Kong, India, London, Los Angeles, Thailand, Washington DC, and elsewhere.
+According to its website at the time, Quartzs team reported in 115 countries and spoke 19 languages.

-In 2014, Quartz expanded into India, launching Quartz India.
-In 2015, it launched the Africa-focused Quartz Africa.

-In 2015, it launched Atlas, a chart-building platform.

-In 2015, it had meanwhile specific publications for Hong Kong, Japan, and the United Arab Emirates, adding to Africa and India.
+In 2015, a year after expanding into India and launching Quartz India, it launched the Africa-focused Quartz Africa and the chart-building platform Atlas.
+Meanwhile, it launched publications specifically for Hong Kong, Japan, and the United Arab Emirates.
 According to Ad Age, Quartz made around $30 million in revenue in 2016, and employed 175 people.

-In 2017, revenue decreased to $27.6 million as advertising shrank.
-In August 2017, Quartzs website saw about 22 million unique visitors.
-Approximately 700,000 people subscribe to its roster of email newsletters, which includes its flagship Daily Brief.
+With its website registering approximately 22 million unique users in August, Quartz saw its revenue decrease to $27.6 million as advertising spending declined.
+Approximately 700,000 people subscribed to its roster of email newsletters, including its flagship Daily Brief.

-In July 2018, Japanese company Uzabase (Japanese: ユーザベース) acquired Quartz from Atlantic Media for $86 million.

-In October 2019 co-founder/co-CEO/editor in chief Kevin Delaney stepped down from his position.
-Zach Seward, the company's second employee, became the company's new chief executive officer.

-That same month, Apple removed the Quartz app from its Chinese App Store, as part of the Great Firewall, for reporting on the 2019–20 Hong Kong protests.
+In 2018, Japanese company Uzabase (Japanese: ユーザベース) acquired Quartz from Atlantic Media for $86 million.
+In October 2019, when Seward became the site's new CEO after then co-CEO and editor-in-chief Delaney resigned, Quartz had its app removed by Apple from its Chinese App Store, as part of the Great Firewall, for reporting on the 2019–20 Hong Kong protests.

 Revenue fell from $11.6 million in the first half of 2019 to $5 million in the first half of 2020.
-In November 2020, Uzabase sold Quartz to the publication's staff.

-In April 2022, the site was sold to G/O Media.

-As of 2024, Quartz India had been shut down.
+After being sold by Uzabase to the publication's staff in November 2020, the site was acquired by G/O Media in April 2022.

-In January 2025, the site drew controversy for publishing content written by artificial intelligence.
+In January 2025, a year after Quartz India was shut down, the site drew controversy for publishing content written by artificial intelligence.
 A G/O Media spokesperson called their AI reporting tools "purely experimental."

 In April 2025, G/O Media sold Quartz and sister site The Inventory to Redbrick, a Canadian software firm.
 Ten out of twelve Quartz newsroom employees were then let go.